Home

 Buffett has always focused on strong cash flow operations.
 From the original textile, Buffett expanded into the high cash flow insurance industry.
 Investing the float (insurance premium payments received but not yet paid out in claims) to masterful, compounding effect, Berkshire Hathaway is now a cash-producing behemoth.

-There are two types of Berkshire Hathaway companies—those Buffett has purchased in their entirety (such as wholly owned subsidiaries GEICO, Sees Candies, and Pampered Chef) and publicly traded companies in which Buffett has taken large equity stakes (such as Coca-Cola, American Express, and Burlington Northern).
+There are two types of Berkshire Hathaway companies - those Buffett has purchased in their entirety (such as wholly owned subsidiaries GEICO, Sees Candies, and Pampered Chef) and publicly traded companies in which Buffett has taken large equity stakes (such as Coca-Cola, American Express, and Procter and Gamble).

 Size Matters

-Due to Berkshire Hathaway’s enormous balance sheet and cash reserves (routinely in the tens of billions of dollars), it’s just not practical for Warren Buffett to invest in anything but large scale opportunities.
-No matter how great the returns on a small cap investment are, they probably aren’t going to have much of a material impact on the Berkshire Hathaway bottom line.
+Due to Berkshire Hathaway's enormous balance sheet and cash reserves (routinely in the tens of billions of dollars), it's just not practical for Warren Buffett to invest in anything but large scale opportunities.
+No matter how great the returns on a small cap investment are, they're just not going to have much of a material impact on the Berkshire Hathaway bottom line.

 So if you choose to adopt The Pretend You’re Warren Buffett Approach, be aware that the literal application means you’re going to be limiting yourself to investing mostly in large cap stocks.